What Are the Differences Between a Debt Workout, Settlement, and Bankruptcy?

 Chapter 7 bankruptcy discharges most debts with no tax liability on forgiven amounts, but it creates a public record that affects credit for years.
 A workout is private and preserves credit, but costs more and may trigger tax consequences.

 In a Chapter 7 bankruptcy, you are relieved of tax obligations on forgiven debts.
 Nearly all debts are discharged, with limited exceptions like student loans, spousal maintenance, and child support.
 The process is standardized: you file once and resolve all debts simultaneously.
-However, the filing is a public record that affects your credit score, may complicate future mortgage applications, and can impact security clearances or professional licensing.
+The filing is a public record that affects your credit score, may complicate future mortgage applications, and can impact security clearances or professional licensing.

 Chapter 13 bankruptcy takes a different approach, creating a three-to-five-year repayment plan.
 You keep your assets but commit to paying creditors a portion of your income over the plan period.
 Once the repayment plan is complete, any remaining debts are discharged.
 Chapter 13 is more structured than a workout and involves ongoing court oversight throughout the repayment period.